ChrstphrHll/npc_gen/students/Rasy Merlara.md

   int: 15
   str: 10
   wis: 6
-track: Exploration
-trait: I'm well known for my work, and I want to make sure everyone appreciates it.
-  I'm always taken aback when people haven't heard of me.
-trait1: Reflective
-trait2: Ungrateful
 year: 1
+guild: Alderden
+partyID: 16
 ---
 # Rasy Merlara
 ---
 ### Description
 - 1st year Dwarf Wizard in Alderden
-- straight brunette hair that's loose around the shoulders, Brown eyes, and Dark Tan skin
+- straight brunette hair that's loose around the shoulders, Pale Gray eyes, and Dark Tan skin
 - Is Reflective and Ungrateful, and has Spiritualism as their ideal

 ### Organizations